This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Parathyroid scintigraphy can take more than 3 hours to complete as the radioactive medicine moves through your body.
+Parathyroid scintigraphy can take 3 hours or more as the radioactive medicine moves through your body.
 The test is done as a series of pictures.
 You will need to stay still while the pictures are taken.

-- An IV is placed in your vein to give you radioactive medicine.
+- An IV will be put in a vein.
+You will be given radioactive medicine through the IV.
 The medicine may also be given as a pill.
 The medicine helps the parathyroid glands show up better in the pictures.

 - You may receive 2 kinds of radioactive medicines.
 Expect the test to take more time if 2 medicines are used.

-- Pictures of your neck and chest are taken for 30 to 40 minutes with each dose of radioactive medicine.
-The images may also be taken after a waiting period of up to 3 hours.
+- Pictures of your neck and chest are taken with each dose of radioactive medicine.

 After the test:

 - You may not be able to breastfeed after this test.
-Ask how long you must stop breastfeeding.
+Ask healthcare providers how long you must stop breastfeeding.

 The radiopharmaceutical used during parathyroid scintigraphy contains radiation.
-While the amount of radiation you are exposed to is small, radiation increases the risk of miscarriage and can affect the development of an unborn baby.
+Radiation increases the risk of miscarriage and can affect the development of an unborn baby.
 The results of your test may not be clear.
 This can happen when the radiopharmaceutical does not show up in the abnormal tissue.
 The number and location of the abnormal glands or thyroid problems may also cause unclear results.
 You may need more tests to help diagnose or treat your parathyroid condition.